ELSEWHEN & ELSEWHERE

 Designed and programmed in collaboration with Mack Mcfarland and Jesse England.
-Over twenty local, national, and international artists’ works that critically engaged with televisual technoculture were transmitted during this six-week exhibit.
-Visitors were encouraged to “bring their own TV,” or borrow one from the gallery, in order to intercept and engage transmissions from and within their immediate air space.
-Part of the New American Art Union's Couture Series, funded by Ruth Ann Brown
+Over twenty local, national, and international artists’ works that critically engaged with televisual technoculture were transmitted.
+Visitors were encouraged to “bring their own TV,” or borrow one from the gallery, in order to intercept transmissions within the immediate air space.
+New American Art Union's Couture Series, commissioned by Ruth Ann Brown

 Things Go Wrong!